 - Engaging in therapy.
 A therapist can help you work through your anxiety.
 If you’re unable to make it to a therapy session, there are other options.
 Therapy apps and teletherapy are becoming increasingly available and can do a world of good when you can’t see someone in person.

 Have you been leaning on alcohol or drugs to deal with anxiety or depression?
-If substances have become your primary means of coping and you don’t know how to turn things around, we are here to help you.
-Call us at to discuss getting into treatment today.
+If substances have become your primary means of coping and you don’t know how to turn things around, we are here to help.